-Consequences of mismanaging change
+Consequences of Poor change Management

 The organizational level is a step above the project-level impacts.
 These costs and risks are felt not only by the project team, but by the organization as a whole.
 Many of these impacts extend well beyond the lifecycle of a given project.
-When valuable employees leave the organization, the costs are severe.
+When valuable employees leave the organization, the costs are extreme.
 A legacy of failed change presents a significant and ever-present backdrop that all future changes will encounter.

 The organizational costs and risks of poorly managing change include:

 There is one final dimension of costs and risks to consider, beyond the project and organizational impacts.
 When we try to introduce a change without using effective change management, we are much less likely to implement the change and fully realize the expected results and outcomes.
-This final dimension provides answers to the question: what if the change is not fully implemented?
+This final dimension provides answers to the question: What if the change is not fully implemented?

 If the change does not deliver the results and outcomes—in large part because we ignored the people side of change—there are additional costs and risks.

 Costs if the change is not fully implemented:

-- Lost investment made in the project
+Lost investment made in the project

-- Lost opportunity to have invested in other projects
+Lost opportunity to have invested in other projects

 Risks if the change is not fully implemented:

-- Expenses not reduced
+Expenses not reduced

-- Efficiencies not gained
+Efficiencies not gained

-- Revenue not increased
+Revenue not increased

-- Market share not captured
+Market share not captured

-- Waste not reduced
+Waste not reduced

-- Regulations not met
+Regulations not met

-Positioning change management
+Change Risks and change management

-Positioning change management as a cost avoidance technique or a risk mitigation tactic can be an effective approach to sharing the value of change management and gaining support for assigning the time, energy and resources to managing the people side of change.
+Discussing the costs and risks of poorly managed change is yet another way to make the case for change management.
+Positioning change management as a cost avoidance technique or a risk mitigation tactic can be an effective approach for communicating change management's value or to get support for the resources you need for managing the people side of change.